ConfigHubPub/ConfigHubPlatform/README.md

 Found a bug?
 Have an idea for an improvement?
 Feel free to [add an issue](../../issues).

+## Contributing

+Help us build the future of configuration management and be part of a project that is changing how configuration is leveraged across teams every day.

+Follow the [contributors guide](https://www.confighub.org/community) and read [the contributing instructions](CONTRIBUTING.md) to get started.

 ## Docker ConfigHub Platform
 A docker image for [ConfigHub](https://www.confighub.com/).